microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Ready.png](./assets/WarrantyKnowledgeReady.png)

-Now that we have the Warranty Claim knowledge source added, we want to build our AI Prompt to exract information from the claim.
+Now that we have the Warranty Claim knowledge source added, we want to build our AI Prompt to extract information from the claim.

-1. Scroll down to the Tools section and seelct **Add tool**
+1. Scroll down to the Tools section and select **Add tool**

     ![Add Tool](./assets/NewTool.png)